SAP-archive/sample-yaas-repository/ISSUE_TEMPLATE.md

-_Put your description here.
-Make a use of below checklist_
+Put your description here.
+Make a use of below checklist

--
+Issue report checklist:
 - Version of the project:
 - Browser/version (+device/version):
 - Any other tested browsers/devices(OK/FAIL):